The most important aspect of an eye examination is the assessment of eye health. During your eye examination you will experience:

 • Full review of the findings for your awareness and education

 Whether you wear glasses full time, for reading only, or not at all, an eye examination is a critical part of a person’s life.
-Routine eye exams can pick up small problems that could become vision or life threatening if left untreated.
+Routine eye exams can pick up small problems that could become life-threatening if left untreated.
 Many systemic diseases such as diabetes, hypertension, shingles, and thyroid problems can be detected and monitored with a routine eye examination.
 Maximizing visual potential by helping you achieve and maintain eye health now and in years to come is the goal of Hometown Eye Care.